-It follows that the optimal contract for the bank owner is one which pushes the bank executive's project choice, not withstanding clawback, as close as possible to the lower bound, and so as close as possible towards the owner's first best (Owner FB).
-The proof is completed by showing that there exists a compensation contract which does indeed deliver the project choice rule (Reg'r FB).
-It is the most convex compensation contract which satisfies the regulator's constraint (10).
+The second step is to observe that the optimal contract for the bank owner is one which pushes the bank executive's project choice as close to the lower bound created by the curvature restriction as possible; and so incentivises a project choice rule which coincides with the regulator's preferred project choice rule (Reg'r FB).
+Such a remuneration function would maximise profit as it is not possible for the project choice boundary to move any further towards the owner's first best rule (Owner FB).
+There may be multiple ways this can be accomplished; the proof demonstrates that there exists at least one remuneration function which delivers the most profitable project choice rule permitted by the curvature restriction.
+This is the most convex compensation contract which satisfies the regulator's constraints (10) and (11).
 Finally, once again the shape of the contract is key rather than the level of pay and so the expected remuneration can be kept in line with the outside option.
-Thus, in the limit of the bank balance sheet being larger than the outside option of the bank executive, the bank can get arbitrarily close to implementing the regulator's preferred project choice rule, and doing so maximises the bank owner's profit.
+Thus, in the limit of the bank balance sheet being larger than the outside option of the bank executive, the bank owner can get arbitrarily close to implementing the regulator's preferred project choice rule, and doing so maximises her profit.

-Thus, any clawback level p > 0 can deliver society's first best project choice, if it is accompanied by an appropriate restriction on pay curvature.
+Thus, any clawback level p>0 can deliver society's first best project choice, if it is accompanied by an appropriate restriction on pay curvature.
 Inspection of the required parameters (11) demonstrates that the appropriate curvature restriction is specific to both the bank and the executive.
-The probability of default, probability of government bailout, interest rate on long-term funding and bank leverage are required to set the parameter ω optimally; the probability of clawback being applied and the discount factor of the bank executive are required to set the parameter γ optimally.
+The probability of default, probability of government bailout, interest rate on long-term funding and bank leverage are required to set the parameter $\omega$ optimally; the probability of clawback being applied and the discount factor of the bank executive are required to set the parameter $\gamma$ optimally.